 Council offers a variety of searches useful before buying a property or starting up a business to help inform your decision.
 These searches will help you understand any issues relevant to the property, for example, if the property floods or if the property is approved for use as a shop or office.

 Please view Full Description of Property Searches

 Disclaimer: Council accepts no liability for intending purchasers failing to request appropriate searches.
 Council does not represent or warrant that all information in a search is accurate.

 - Inspection and confirmation that a jetty complies with Council’s requirements

-- Information to accompany a Liquor Licensing application, including details of the approved use for the site and operating hours
+- Information to accompany a Liquor Licensing application, including details of the approved use for the site, area and operating hours

 - Information when purchasing a premises or leasing a tenancy, including advice on the approved uses for the site